Hemant-Mooneea/PDE3821-UNO-Card-detector/README.md

 This project leverages a YOLOv8 model for detecting and classifying UNO cards, trained on a custom dataset of 54 different card types.
 The primary objective is to recognize individual cards in an image, with efficient processing suitable for real-time applications.

 ## Dataset
-The dataset consists of *1144* images** organized into **3 sets**: a train set, validation set and test set
+The dataset consists of **1144 images** organized into **3 sets**: a train set, validation set and test set
 - **Image Size**: Resized to 640x640 pixels.
 - **Annotations**: Bounding boxes around each card to facilitate precise detection.

-> Dataset preparation was completed with the help of **YOLO-compatible labeling tools** such as [Label Studio](https://labelstud.io/) and formatted into YOLO’s annotation format.
+> Dataset preparation was completed with the help of **YOLO-compatible labeling tools** namely [Label Studio](https://labelstud.io/) and formatted into YOLO’s annotation format.

 ## Model Architecture
 This custom YOLOv8 model configuration has been tailored to efficiently handle the detection and classification of UNO cards.
 The model uses: